niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 Based on the information received from the geometry file, ``ABIN LAUNCHER`` attributes a value, called the scale index, to the molecule.
 This value is then used to evaluate the job scale for that molecule and specify the calculation requirements accordingly (walltime, number of CPUs, memory, etc.).

-For more details on how this scaling process is performed, consult the :doc:`Job scaling <abin_launcher.job_scale>` specific documentation.
+For more details on how this scaling process is performed, consult the :doc:`abin_launcher.job_scale` specific documentation.

 Third step: Rendering
 ---------------------

 Finally, based on user-defined Jinja templates, ``ABIN LAUNCHER`` creates the input files and the job instructions file associated with our calculation.
 The content of those input files is based on the information from the geometry file and the configuration file.

-For more details on how this whole rendering process is performed, consult the :doc:`Rendering the templates <abin_launcher.rendering>` specific documentation.
+For more details on how this whole rendering process is performed, consult the :doc:`abin_launcher.rendering` specific documentation.

 .. _submitting_step: